 - a- Lipoic acid

-The bottom line is glutathione is an important antioxidant that we are still learning a lot about.
+The bottom line: glutathione is an important antioxidant with more research needed.
 Your body does make it on its own, but it needs a few raw materials from foods to help.
-You can use a supplement to try to improve your levels, but eating a healthy diet with plenty of variety is probably enough to help your body make the glutathione it needs.
+You can use a supplement to try improving your levels, but eating a healthy diet with plenty of variety is probably enough to help your body make the glutathione it needs.

 To learn more about oxidative stress, inflammation and ways to naturally reduce them via diet, check out the 131 Method.